himanshuSri24/Foil-Wheel/README.md

 - Run the script
 - Launch your favorite racing game
 - Turn the foil wheel left and right to control the steering
-- Press down on the foil wheel to activate nitro boost
+- Pull down on the foil wheel to activate nitro boost

 Credits :